 - addr (str) The inproc url used for monitoring.
-Passing None as the addr will cause an existing socket monitor to be deregistered. - events (int [default: zmq.EVENT\ALL]) The zmq event bitmask for which events will be sent to the monitor.
+Passing None as the addr will cause an existing socket monitor to be deregistered. - events (int [default: zmq.
+EVENT_ALL]) The zmq event bitmask for which events will be sent to the monitor.

+'''

-pol1(timeout=None, flags=PollEvent.POLLIN) $\rightarrow$ int
+poll(timeout=None, flags=PollEvent.POLLIN) \rightarrow int

+'''